 What you can do

-- Write down key personal information, including a family history of heart disease, arrhythmias, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down key personal information, including family history of heart disease, arrhythmias, stroke, high blood pressure or diabetes.
+Also include major stresses or recent changes in your life.

 - Write down questions to ask your doctor.

 To make the most of your time with your doctor, write down questions to ask.
 For heart palpitations, some basic questions include:

 - What is likely causing my symptoms or condition?

 - What should I do if my symptoms return?